CaffeineMC/sodium-fabric/README.md

 ### Manual installation (recommended)

-You will need Fabric Loader 0.10.x or newer installed in your game in order to load Sodium.
+You need Fabric Loader 0.10.x or newer installed in your game in order to load Sodium.
 If you haven't installed Fabric mods before, you can find a variety of community guides for doing so [here](https://fabricmc.net/wiki/install).

 #### Stable releases

 ![GitHub release](https://img.shields.io/github/release/CaffeineMC/sodium-fabric.svg)

-The latest releases of Sodium are published to our [Modrinth](https://modrinth.com/mod/sodium) and [GitHub release](https://github.com/CaffeineMC/sodium-fabric/releases) pages.
+The latest releases of Sodium are published on our [Modrinth](https://modrinth.com/mod/sodium) and [GitHub release](https://github.com/CaffeineMC/sodium-fabric/releases) pages.
 Releases are considered by our team to be **suitable for general use**, but they are not guaranteed to be free of bugs and other issues.

 Usually, releases will be made available on GitHub slightly sooner than other locations.